DragonSenses/Algorithms/LeetCode/61-rotate-list/problem.md

 - **Optimized Rotation**: To avoid unnecessary computational effort, calculate the effective rotations using the modulo operation: `k = k % n`.

-# Cyclic Shift Approach
+# Circular Linked List Approach

-The idea revolves around understanding the **cyclic nature of the rotation** and reducing unnecessary computation through smart observations:

-1. **Circular Transformation**: Think of the linked list as forming a loop or circle.
-This helps in visualizing the rotation process as simply moving the "start" of the list to a new point on the circle.
+1. **Transforming into a Circular List**: Visualize the linked list as a closed loop, where the tail connects back to the head.
+This transformation enables seamless rotations by allowing the starting point of the list to shift along the circle.

-2. **Modulo Optimization**: Recognizing that rotations beyond the size of the list (i.e., `k >= n`) return us to a previously seen configuration.
-Using the modulo operation simplifies the rotation to only what's needed.
+2. **Optimizing Rotations with Modulo**: Since rotating the list by a number `k` greater than its length (`n`) results in a repetitive configuration, the effective rotations are reduced to `k % n`, eliminating redundant operations.

-3. **New Break Point**: The trick lies in identifying where to "cut" the loop to form the new head and tail, which depends on the size of the list (`n`) and the reduced value of `k`.
+3. **Identifying the Breaking Point**: The key lies in determining where to break the circular link.
+This is calculated based on the list's size (`n`) and the adjusted rotation count (`k % n`), ensuring the new head and tail are properly assigned.

 ## **Intuition**